Sunlis/ONI-nerf-electrolyzer/description.md

 ▲ Now only consumes power when dispensing
 ▼ Power consumption increased to 120W (from 60W)

-[i]note that dispensers that existed in your saves prior to this patch will not dispense their items[/i]
+[i]note that unpowered dispensers that existed in your saves prior to enabling this mod will behave the old way.[/i]

 Smart Storage Bin ▲
 ▲ No longer requires power
 ▲ Can now be built with metal ore

+Gas Reservoir ▲
+▲ Storage capacity increased to 750kg

 Algae Terrarium ▲
 ▲ Water consumption rate decreased to 50g/s (from 300g/s)